gRPC doesn’t need trailers

 None of these changes affect the protocol’s efficiency, but they eliminate most of gRPC’s fussiness.
 Creating a User becomes a cURL one-liner:

 This protocol just works because it’s boring.
 It works with human-readable JSON and optimized binary encodings.
 It works with cURL and requests.
 It works with fetch and browsers’ built-in debuggers.
 It works with URLSession and Charles Proxy.
 It works with Rails, Django, FastAPI, Laravel, and Express.
 It works with CDNs and browser caches.
-It works with standard penetration testing toolkits.
+It works with Burp Suite.

 I can’t imagine Google embracing a protocol that’s so different from today’s gRPC, especially if it requires HTTP/1.1 support, but you can try it today: use Connect.
 Connect servers and clients support the full gRPC protocol, gRPC-Web, and the simpler protocol we just outlined.
 Implementations are available in Go, TypeScript, Swift, and Kotlin.